'Personnel is policy': Progressive group gives Biden transition team 400 names to consider for administration

 The Progressive Change Campaign Committee says a broader focus on administration positions is a part of their strategy

-A group aligned with Sen. Elizabeth Warren, D-Calif., handed over a list of 400 names that they recommend could fill positions in the incoming Biden-Harris administration beyond his cabinet on Friday.
+A group aligned with Sen. Elizabeth Warren, D-Mass., handed over a list of 400 names that they recommend could fill positions in the incoming Biden-Harris administration beyond his cabinet on Friday.

 The Progressive Change Campaign Committee says a broader focus on administration positions is a part of their strategy to hold President-elect Joe Biden accountable to follow through on what he promised during the campaign.